pH7Software/pH7-Social-Dating-CMS/README.md

 * Anyone can easily contribute to pH7CMS project thanks to the [GitHub repository](https://github.com/pH7Software/pH7-Social-Dating-CMS)

-**It's not a hazard that pH7CMS is considered to be the first choice for creating an enterprise level dating web app or social networking website**
+**It's not a hazard that pH7CMS is considered to be the first choice for creating an enterprise level dating Web application or a social networking platform**

 *Great features [like here](https://ph7cms.com/social-dating-features/) and many other unique and exclusive features are waiting for YOU.
 Already released in pH7CMS!*